AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/mdva-43935-upsell-product-shown-twice-on-product-page.md

 ---
-description: The MDVA-43935 patch fixes the issue where the upsell product is being shown twice on the product page.
-This patch is available when the Quality Patches Tool (QPT) 1.1.13 is installed.
-The patch ID is MDVA-43935.
-Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.5.
+title: "MDVA-43935: Upsell product shown twice on product page"
 labels: QPT patches,Quality Patches Tool,Support Tools,QPT 1.1.13,Upsell,Magento,Adobe Commerce,cloud infrastructure,on-premises,2.4.1,2.4.1-p1,2.4.2,2.4.2-p1,2.4.2-p2,2.4.3,2.4.3-p1,2.4.4,upsell product,product page
-title: 'MDVA-43935: Upsell product shown twice on product page'
 ---

-# MDVA-43935: Upsell product shown twice on product page

 The MDVA-43935 patch fixes the issue where the upsell product is being shown twice on the product page.
 This patch is available when the [Quality Patches Tool (QPT)](https://support.magento.com/hc/en-us/articles/360047139492) 1.1.13 is installed.
 The patch ID is MDVA-43935.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.5.